The Malachite Box: Overview

 The tales are told from the point of view of the imaginary Grandpa Slyshko (Дед Слышко; lit.
 "Old Man Listenhere").
-Slyshko is the old miner from a factory who rememberes the Serfdom era.
+Slyshko is the old miner from a factory who remembered the Serfdom era.
 In the stories written at the end of the Great Patriotic War and in the post-war years, Bazhov introduced the new narrator.
 His new stories were told by a different type of the miner: the patriotic participant of the Russian Civil War who fought for the Red Army and later helped to build the new socialist society.

 The tales can be divided into several groups: the series about craftsmen (the most famous tales are "The Stone Flower", "The Master Craftsman", "A Fragile Twig"); the tales about some mysterious forces, which contain surreal plots and mythical creatures ("The Mistress of the Copper Mountain", "The Malachite Casket", "Sinyushka's Well", "Cat's Ears"); the satirical tales about gold prospectors or greedy bailiffs ("The Manager's Boot-Soles", "Sochen and His Stones"); the tales about mine explorers ("Sinyushka's Well").
 During the Great Patriotic War and in the post-war years, Bazhov started writing about Soviet armourers, steel-makers, and teemers, emphasizing the patriotic pride of the Russian workers.
 He also penned some stories about the Russian communist leaders, Vladimir Lenin and Joseph Stalin.
 Furthermore, Pavel Bazhov indicated that his stories can be divided into two groups based on tone: "child-toned" (e.g. "The Fire-Fairy", "Silver Hoof"), and "adult-toned" ("The Stone Flower", "Marko's Hill").
 Denis Zherdev divided the stories into "gold" and "malachite" series, which begin with "Beloved Name" and "The Mistress of the Copper Mountain" respectively.